 Because loss of RST packets causes the corresponding user features (i.e., ACK/RST flags, ACK sequence number, window size [46]) to be wiped out, there is dependency between distortion applied by the network and the user.
 As a result, this case should be handled separately.
 The first modification needed is to increase the length of network vectors d_i and d'j to accommodate the RST timestamp.
 The second change is to add RST values into user features.
-Since it is currently believed that RST fields are unmodifiable independently of each other [46], they can be combined into a single integer and appended to user vectors u_i and u'i in position b + 1.
+Since RST fields are often implementation choices/bugs that cannot be modified independently of each other [46], they can be combined into a single integer and appended to user vectors u_i and u'j in position b + 1.